 Under Loryn, in 2011, he began releasing monthly newsletters to his fans and subscribers.
 In addition to artist updates, his passion for writing crept in and became part of the newsletters.
 In 2015, he compiled the newsletters into a novel anthology of poetry, prose, and flash fiction called Re-edit (available now on Amazon: www.amazon.com/author/lorindrexler).
 Shortly after this, he began receiving publication for his work as well as being inducted into the widely acclaimed Poets & Writers: www.pw.org/content/lorin_drexler.

 As a performer, Loryn has played alongside artists such as Local H and Rusted Root frontman, Michael Glabicki.
-He has played multiple music festivals and parades, venues as extravagant as the Art Institute of Chicago and the Double Door, and worked with avant-garde theatre giants, Collaboraction, as outsourced musical talent.
+He has played multiple music festivals and parades, venues like the extravagant Art Institute of Chicago and the Double Door, and worked with avant-garde theatre giants, Collaboraction, as outsourced musical talent.
 As a music producer, Loryn has released four studio albums and one single, all currently distributed worldwide.
 In addition to his repertoire as a music artist, Lorin has produced other artists such as Chase Makai from Nahko and Medicine for the People, Ammon & Lia out of Utah, and the Beach Road Band in Hawaii.
 As a poet & fiction writer, Lorin’s work has appeared in tNY Press, LitroNY, Vine Leaves Literary Journal, Apocrypha and Abstractions, Black Elephant and Maudlin House.
 Lorin was also an awarded recipient in the 2019 Tempe Writing Contest.